idelchi/wslint/README.md

 - The executable itself
 - Folders and files starting with '`.`', unless the `-a` flag is used

-Files can be explicitly included by providing paths without glob patterns.
+Files that are normally excluded can explicitly be included by:

+- Not using glob patterns
+- Using glob patterns in the filename portion of the path (excluding the extension)

+Example:

+    wslint ".task/*.env"
+    wslint "*.exe"

 ## Disclaimer